 2. Scents and lotions...

 Like strawberries and cream, for centuries the combination of Jewellery and perfume has been equally lovely and true opus to the sensuality of the senses.
 Sadly perfumes are very corrosive and with time can make gemstones dull and even damage them.
 Jewellers often warn those buying pearls to avoid direct contact with perfumes and lotions as it can severely damage the delicate surface responsible for the valuable luster of pearls.
 Hand lotions and creams easily go into the galleries and grooves of rings and pendants giving stones a lifeless and dull appearance.

 The best way to avoid this would be carful preparation.
-Allowing perfumes and lotions to settle for at least 15-20 minutes before putting on any of your favorite pieces.
-We highly recommend that perfume not be sprayed directly onto the surface or over any of your favorite pieces.
-When using lotions, always try to remove rings and bracelets, this will drastically improve the lifespan of sensative gems and jewellery.
+Allowing perfumes and lotions to settle for at least 15-20 minutes before putting on any of your favourite pieces.
+We highly recommend that perfume not be sprayed directly onto the surface or over any of your pieces.
+When using lotions, always try to remove rings and bracelets, this will drastically improve the lifespan of sensitive gems and jewellery.